canonical/checkbox/checkbox-ng/docs/manpages/plainbox.rst

     any time.

 ``$XDG_CACHE_HOME/plainbox/sessions``
-    PlainBox keeps internal state of all running and dormant (suspended or complete) sessions here.
+    Plainbox keeps internal state of all running and dormant (suspended or complete) sessions here.
 Each session is kept in a separate directory with a randomly generated name.
 This directory may also contain a symlink ``last-session`` that points at one of those sessions.
 The symlink may be broken as a part of normal operation.

     Sessions may accumulate, in some cases, and they are not garbage collected at this time.
-In general it is safe to remove sessions when PlainBox is not running.
+In general it is safe to remove sessions when Plainbox is not running.

 Looked up or read from